Matt-Schmitz/InvestiGut/README.md

 ```
 The resulting output can be found under `./examples/Bp1670 + Bp1689`.
 In this folder, the "overview.txt" file contains global prevalence within the metagenomes, disease prevalence statistics, country prevalence statistics, and other demographic factor data (smokers vs. non-smokers, BMI, gender, age by decade of life, and antibiotic usage).
 The MAG overview data include a list of positive gut bacteria, occurrence of the protein(s) by taxonomic rank, and the cumulative relative abundance of species containing the protein(s) of interest within the two cohorts of the origin data (https://www.nature.com/articles/s41467-022-31502-1).

-The following is an example of an auto-generated figure of prevalence by country found within the output folder after running the seaweed digestion proteins above through InvestiGut.
+The following is an example of an auto-generated figure of prevalence by country found within the output folder after running the seaweed digestion proteins mentioned above through InvestiGut.

 ![Prevalence_of_Bp1670 + Bp1689_by_Country](https://github.com/Matt-Schmitz/InvestiGut/assets/34464190/12cb4a4a-4cd5-47cd-af14-803e949c310c)